flarum/docs/docs/faq.md

 However, donations will not directly impact the speed of development on Flarum.
 We also encourage users to contribute in other ways, such as [contributing code](contributing.md), [building extensions](/extend/README.md), writing documentation, translating Flarum into other languages, providing help and support on the [community forums](https://discuss.flarum.org/)... and just being a general positive energy around the community!

-### Can I integrate Flarum with WordPress/Laravel/etc.?

-Wouldn’t it be inte-_great_!
-Right now it’s not possible, but we do hope to work on integrations such as these in the future.

 ### Will Flarum have [insert feature here]?
 When?
 Why not?

 We would love to build countless features and extensions for Flarum, but first things first: Our focus is on the essentials and stability.